2026 Analysis

 Custom Integration Layers

 Bespoke middleware built for one company's requirements.
 Maximum flexibility at higher cost, primarily justified for unique enterprise requirements that commercial iPaaS or pre-built connectors cannot address.
-Elogic and Brainvire both document custom middleware capabilities.
+Elogic Commerce and Brainvire both document custom middleware capabilities.

 MACH / Composable Architecture

 API-first microservices enabling best-of-breed component assembly — where ERP, commerce, PIM, OMS, and procurement each exist as independent, API-connected services.
 Requires sophisticated API governance but provides the most flexible long-term architecture.
-Elogic's Enzio Manufacturing case study demonstrates this approach: SAP + commercetools on a MACH stack delivered in six months.
+Elogic Commerce's Enzio Manufacturing case study demonstrates this approach: SAP + commercetools on a MACH stack delivered in six months.

 Cost Tiers for ERP-Ecommerce Integration